silentpete/docker-example-start-stop-concept/README.md

 ## Start

-The start function is used to call all functions that get the environment setup.
+The start function is used to call all functions that get the highly configurable environment setup.
 Somewhere along the way the start will call the service the container is responsible for.

 ## Stop